amin-abbasi/amin-abbasi/README.md

 -->

 ## Who am I?
 I'm a seasoned Back-end Software Engineer with profound expertise in Node.js.
 With a career spanning several years, I've cultivated a deep understanding of this versatile runtime environment, utilizing it to craft high-performance, scalable solutions.
 I specialize in developing FHIR-based web applications and fine-tuning code for optimized speed and efficiency, often engaging in rigorous code reviews to ensure top-notch quality.
-My proficiency extends to various back-end tools such as WebSocket, RabbitMQ, and WebRTC, allowing me to engineer robust systems that seamlessly handle data flow and real-time communication.
+My experience spans various domains, including ERP systems, CRM applications, fintech, eCommerce projects, cryptocurrency exchanges, and copy trading platforms.

+I am proficient with various Node.js frameworks, including Express.js, Koa, Hapi, Sails, Nest, and other back-end tools such as WebSocket, RabbitMQ, and WebRTC.
+I work with databases like ArangoDB, MongoDB, and PostgreSQL, and strongly focus on security with OAuth2, JWT, and encryption practices.
+I also prioritize quality through rigorous testing with tools like Jest and Mocha and leverage CI/CD pipelines using GitLab CI.
+Additionally, I have experience with containerization using Docker, limited experience with orchestration using Kubernetes, and have started practicing Go with the Echo framework.
+My expertise with message brokers, including RabbitMQ and Apache Kafka, and version control using Git further solidifies my ability to deliver robust, reliable systems.

 [![twitter badge](https://img.shields.io/badge/-@amin4193-%231FA1F1?style=flat&logo=twitter&logoColor=white)](https://twitter.com/amin4193)
 [![dev.to badge](https://img.shields.io/badge/-amin4193-%230177B5?style=flat&logo=linkedin)](https://www.linkedin.com/in/amin4193)